K Line: 2007

 K Line Offshore AS was founded in Arendal, Norway in October 2007 as a subsidiary of K Line to provide offshore support services to oil and gas fields.
 They have commissioned new ships suitable for oil and gas fields in ultra-deep water, harsh environments and/or remote areas.

-On September 30, 2007, Shuichiro Maeda, K-Line president, said the company will build 10 cargo ships to be manned by an all-Filipino officers and crew.
+In September 2007, Shuichiro Maeda, K-Line president, said the company will build ten cargo ships to be manned by an all-Filipino officers and crew.
 The vessels are expected to be finished by 2010.
-It will employ 7,000 Filipinos in the next 4 years (3,330 officers and 3,600 ratings or crew).
-K-Line will build the K-Line Maritime Academy-Philippines operational in February 2008 and is intended to train at least 10,000 seafarers a year.
+They employed 7,000 Filipinos in the next four years (3,330 officers and 3,600 ratings or crew).
+K-Line built the K-Line Maritime Academy-Philippines, operational in February 2008 and intends to train at least 10,000 seafarers a year.